kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_azure.md

 ## Set credentials

-Step 8: Once that's completed, you'll need to set your Azure credentials as environment variables in your terminal window, as shown below:
+Once that's completed, you'll need to set your Azure credentials as environment variables in your terminal window, as shown below:

 ```bash
 export AZURE_STORAGE_TENANT_ID="your-app-tenant-id"